Previous: 9.3. Communication formats for describing scientific texts.

 The Michelson-Morley experiment was planned assuming that after the splitting of the original light ray in the mirror \(g\) of the interferometer, one ray will move in one direction, for instance in the direction of the motion of the Earth, and at the same time the other ray will travel in the interferometer the same total distance but in a perpendicular direction to the previous ray.
 When both rays coincided in \(D\) they arrived with different relative velocities, because to the speed of propagation of light with respect to the ether was needed to add or to subtract the speed of translation of the Earth around the Sun.

-As the two rays might had different relative velocities, they will produce an interference pattern from which the distance traveled by the Earth with respect to the ether could be calculated.
+As the two rays might have different relative velocities, they will produce an interference pattern from which the distance traveled by the Earth with respect to the ether could be calculated.
 However, no interference was ever found, no matter in which direction it was measured.
 Therefore, the ether did not exist, and the speed of light was a constant always.

 Michelson and Morley's experiments failed to demonstrate the existence of the ether.
 To explain these negative results, in 1889 George Francis FitzGerald (1851-1901) proposed that the interferometer suffered a contraction in its length.
 In the future, this contraction factor would appear in Lorentz transformations \(γ= \frac{1}{\sqrt{1- (\frac{v^2}{c^2})}}\), where \(v\) is the relative velocity between the observer and the moving object and \(c\) is the speed of light.